Healthy Homes Assessment Waitangirua

 Waitangirua Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building; you have to make sure there is somewhere for rain, surface and ground water to go and to prevent it from getting into the building.
-When it is damp and moisture, it is often the concerns you don’t notice that can cause a lot of trouble that can cause damage to your investment as well as affecting the tenant’s health.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building it is also about the outside.
+You must ensure there is somewhere for surface as well as groundwater to move, and also stop it from getting into the building.
+When it is about damp and water, it is typically not apparent that it could be a huge problem and end up causing the property to suffer and harming the tenant’s health.

-Rental properties need to have efficient drainage to remove floodwaters, surface water, and ground water, including an appropriate outfall or runoff.
-Making sure that the water has a proper place to go, and it can’t linger underneath the buildings is an essential part of making sure your property is dry.
+Rental properties must have effective drainage to eliminate rainwater, storm water and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water has a place to go, and also that it doesn’t sit beneath buildings is an essential part of maintaining your property’s dry.

-Alongside the drainage system that will prevent moisture ingress, if your property has an enclosed space between your floor and surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.
+In addition to an irrigation system to stop the ingress of moisture, if your rental is enclosed between the floor and ground, a ground water barrier must be put in place when it is reasonably practicable to do so.

-A ground moisture barrier is generally an insulating sheet of polythene laid over the ground, to block any moisture in the ground from getting into the building.
-It also helps to prevent from causing damage to the flooring insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground, in order to block any moisture present in the ground from rising into the structure.
+It also assists in preventing water damage to the floor insulation.

 Check out the complete details of the Healthy Homes moisture ingress and drainage quality.